KhumaloNqubeko/municipal-reporting-app/README.md

-# Municipal Citizen Reporting
+Municipal Citizen Reporting

-## Project overview
+Project overview

-Municipal Citizen Reporting is a C# Windows Forms application that lets residents submit municipal service issues such as potholes, water leaks, electricity faults, sanitation concerns, and streetlight problems.
-The current academic-project scope implements issue reporting and leaves the other planned municipal services visible but unavailable.
+Municipal Citizen Reporting is a Windows Forms application written in C# which enables residents to report municipal service problems, for example potholes, water leaks, electrical faults, sanitation issues, and streetlight faults.
+Within the present academic project scope, the function for reporting issues is implemented while the other municipal services that were planned for inclusion are displayed but not available.

-Submitted reports receive an in-memory reference number beginning at `REQ-1001` and the status `Submitted`.
-Each report captures the reference number, location, municipal category, description, optional supporting file path, submission date and time, and current status.
-Residents can view all reports captured during the current application session on a read-only history screen.
+The system gives each report a unique reference number beginning with REQ-1001 and states that it has been Submitted when a resident makes a submission.
+The report includes various important details such as the reference number, the location, the municipal category, a description, any supporting files that have been attached, the date and time of submission, and its present status.

+Residents have the option of looking at a read-only record of all the reports that they have submitted during the present application session.

-## Requirements
+Requirements

-- Windows 10 or Windows 11
+* Windows 10 or Windows 11
-- Visual Studio 2022 or a newer Visual Studio version that supports .NET Framework desktop development
+* A version of Visual Studio 2022 or a more recent version of Visual Studio that supports desktop development for the .NET Framework
-- The **.NET desktop development** Visual Studio workload
+* The .NET desktop development Visual Studio workload
-- .NET Framework 4.8 Developer Pack/targeting pack
+* .NET Framework 4.8 Developer Pack or targeting pack

 No database, web service, third-party package, or internet connection is required.

-## How to compile
+How to compile

-1. Open `MunicipalCitizenReporting.sln` in Visual Studio.
+1. Open MunicipalCitizenReporting.sln in Visual Studio.
-2. If Visual Studio prompts for missing components, install the .NET desktop development workload and the .NET Framework 4.8 targeting pack through Visual Studio Installer.
+2. When Visual Studio asks for missing components, you should use the Visual Studio Installer to install the .NET desktop development workload and the .NET Framework 4.8 targeting pack.
-3. Select `Debug` and `Any CPU` from the solution configuration controls.
+3. Choose 'Debug' and 'Any CPU' from the solution configuration options.
-4. Choose **Build > Build Solution**, or press `Ctrl+Shift+B`.
+4. Select Build > Build Solution or press Ctrl+Shift+B.
-5. Confirm that the Output window reports a successful build with no errors.
+5. Make sure that the Output window indicates that the build has been successful with no errors.

-The compiled application is written to `MunicipalCitizenReporting\bin\Debug\MunicipalCitizenReporting.exe` for a Debug build or the corresponding `bin\Release` directory for a Release build.
+For a Debug build the compiled application is written to MunicipalCitizenReporting\bin\Debug\MunicipalCitizenReporting.exe while for a Release build it is written to the corresponding bin\Release directory.

-## How to run
+How to run

-1. Open `MunicipalCitizenReporting.sln` in Visual Studio.
+1. Open MunicipalCitizenReporting.sln in Visual Studio.
 2. Build the solution.
-3. Press `F5` to start with debugging, or `Ctrl+F5` to start without debugging.
+3. To begin debugging press F5, or press Ctrl+F5 if you want to start without debugging.
-4. The **Municipal Citizen Services** main menu appears first.
+4. The main menu for Municipal Citizen Services is displayed first.

-## How to use
+How to use

-1. On the main menu, select **Report Issues**.
+1. To select Report Issues, go to the main menu.
-2. Enter the location where the issue occurred.
+2. Input the location of where the problem took place.
 3. Select a municipal category.
-4. Enter a clear, detailed description.
+4. Type a clear and detailed description.
-5. Optionally choose **Attach File** and select a JPG, JPEG, PNG, PDF, DOC, or DOCX file.
-The selected filename is displayed.
-Choose **Remove** to clear it.
+5. You may attach a file by selecting Attach File and then picking a JPG, JPEG, PNG, PDF, DOC, or DOCX file; the name of the selected file is shown.
+You can choose Remove to clear it.
-6. Follow the completion bar and encouraging message as the required fields are completed.
-A valid report reaches 100%; the attachment remains optional.
+6. As you fill in the required fields, please follow the completion bar and the encouraging message.
+The report has to reach 100% while the attachment is still optional.
-7. Select **Submit Report**.
-Missing required information is highlighted and explained.
+7. Choose the option Submit Report; if any required information is missing it will be highlighted and explained.
-8. After a valid submission, note the generated `REQ-####` reference number and `Submitted` status.
-The form resets for another report.
+8. Once you have made a valid submission, please note the generated REQ-#### reference number and confirm that the status is 'Submitted'.
+The form will then reset so that you can prepare another report.
-9. Select **View Captured Issues** to open the read-only session history.
-It shows the reference number, location, category, description, date reported, status, and attachment filename for every report submitted while the application is running.
+9. To open the read-only session history choose View Captured Issues.
+This display shows the reference number, location, category, description, date reported, status, and attachment filename for each report that was submitted while the application was running.
-10. Select **Back to Main Menu** (or press `Esc`) to return without closing the application.
+10. To go back to the main menu (or press Esc) without quitting the application.

-## Data storage
+Data storage

-Reports are stored in memory in a `List<ReportedIssue>` managed by the shared `IssueRepository`.
-Reports remain available while the application is running and while the user moves between forms.
-Because this version intentionally has no database, all report data and reference-number state reset when the application closes.
+The reports are kept in memory within a List<ReportedIssue> which is managed by the shared IssueRepository.
+The reports continue to be accessible both while the application is running and when the user navigates between different forms.
+Since this version deliberately does not include a database, all the report data and the reference-number state are reset when the application is closed.

-`List<ReportedIssue>` is appropriate for Part 1 because it keeps multiple strongly typed reports in submission order, supports straightforward additions and read-only display, and does not introduce persistence that is outside the assignment scope.
-The singleton `IssueRepository.Instance` is the application's one shared source of session reports.
+List<ReportedIssue> should be used in Part 1 since it maintains the various strongly typed reports in the order in which they are submitted, allows for simple additions and provides for read-only display, and doesn't include any kind of persistence that is outside the scope of the assignment—the singleton IssueRepository.Instance is the application's single common source of session reports.

-The optional attachment is represented by its selected local file path.
-The application does not upload or copy the file.
+The optional attachment is shown by the path to the local file that has been chosen.
+The programme neither uploads nor copies the file.

-## User engagement strategy
+User engagement strategy

-The selected strategy is **Service-Request Tracking and Status Updates**.
-Every successful submission receives a unique `REQ-####` reference number, a date and time, and the initial status `Submitted`.
-The confirmation message displays the reference and status, and **View Captured Issues** provides a read-only history of captured requests.
-These features give residents evidence that their issue was formally recorded without implementing the later full status-management workflow.
+The strategy chosen is Service-Request Tracking and Status Updates.
+Each time a submission is successfully made, it is given a unique REQ-#### reference number together with a date and time and the initial status of Submitted.
+The confirmation message shows the reference and status, while View Captured Issues offers a read-only record of the captured requests.
+Because of these features, residents have proof that their complaint has been officially recorded even though the full status-management workflow is not carried out.

-## Future functionality
+Future functionality

 The main menu displays these planned options, but they are intentionally disabled for later project parts:

-- Local Events and Announcements
+* Local Events and Announcements
-- Service Request Status
+* Service Request Status

-The separate `Models`, `Data`, and `Forms` folders keep the application straightforward to extend when those features are introduced.
+The separate Models, Data, and Forms folders keep the application straightforward to extend when those features are introduced.